yingw/jhipster-china.github.io/pages/common-application-properties.md

             host:
             protocols:

-        # DropWizard Metrics configuration, used by MetricsConfiguration
+        # DropWizard Metrics 配置, used by MetricsConfiguration
         metrics:
             jmx: # Export metrics as JMX beans
                 enabled: true # JMX is enabled by default